hyperledger-solang/solang/docs/language/types.rst

   error: address literal has incorrect checksum, expected ‘0xE9430d8C01C4E4Bb33E44fd7748942085D82fC91’

-Substrate or Solana addresses are base58 encoded, not hexadecimal.
+Polkadot or Solana addresses are base58 encoded, not hexadecimal.
 An address literal can be specified with the special syntax ``address"<account>"``.

 .. code-block:: solidity